Ryohei Oiwa

 Ryohei Oiwa (大岩 陵平, Ōiwa Ryōhei) is a Japanese professional wrestler.
-He is signed to New Japan Pro-Wrestling (NJPW), where he is a member of the TMDK stable.
-He also makes appearances for Pro Wrestling Noah.
+He is signed to New Japan Pro-Wrestling (NJPW), where he is a member of the TMDK stable and the incumbent winner of the G1 Climax.
+He is also a former NEVER Openweight 6-Man Tag Team Champion.

 Early life

 Oiwa was born in Kōnan, Aichi, Japan on November 7, 1998.
 He began amateur wrestling at Zen Total Wrestling Club in his third year of junior high school, and won the bronze medal in the 86 kg freestyle division at the 2018 JOC Junior Olympic Cup.